HuyVDSE/lms-mock-project/README.md

 Project is: _finished_

 ## Inspiration
-Project inspired by BlankSpace (me), based on JavaEE
+Project inspired by One Team, based on Spring Framework

 ## Contact
 Created by [@BlankSpace](https://www.linkedin.com/in/huyvd2000/) - feel free to contact me!